 Immediately finish the interlude and get back to the expedition.

 Adventurers usually call a lot of attention to themselves in the settlements of Blacksalt island.
-Laying low for a while may help to calm things down and redirect the attention to something else.
-On a 2d! reduce this settlement's doom tracker by one.
+Laying low for a while may help to calm things down and redirect that attention to something else.
+On a 2d!, reduce this settlement's doom tracker by one.

 2. Blacksalt events

-Every day in Blacksalt is unpredictable, as a group roll a 1d6, on a look at the event table.
+Every day in Blacksalt is unpredictable.
+As a group, roll 1d6 against the event table.

 |1 - 3||Roll from the bad events table.|